No one thinks running a small business is easy

 But even so, there are forces that pull you in all directions.

-These five forces almost seem to tear at us as we go through our daily work.
+These forces almost seem to tear at us as we go through our daily work.
 It's not just a question of coping with the forces.
 We have to somehow make them part of our lives.
 Let's find out how.

 In December 2015, I attended a workshop in Nashville, Tennessee.